Between Stability and Chaos: Part Three (of 6)—A Mentor for Life

 It was natural that Fanny would recommend her 13-year-old son study art under Henry Botkin.
 She knew he was giving art lessons to her good friend and his cousin, George Gershwin.
 She was aware, too, that Botkin was his cousin’s curator, helping Gershwin amass a world-class art collection, and that Botkin was a well-regarded New York artist.

-Brice spent his earliest years mostly alone.
-His father had abandoned him and his family when Brice was six.
-His professional mother was largely unavailable to him.
-His care was left to disengaged governesses who mistreated him.
-As a preadolescent, Brice spent months convalescing by himself in a sanitarium due to rickets and pectus excavatum (soft, concave bones of the sternum).
-What he did have, though, was plenty of uninterrupted time to ‘live in his head’, to observe his environment and his own imagination, and to invent images.
+Brice spent his earliest years mostly bereft.
+His father abandoned him and his family when he was six years old.
+Throughout Brice’s formative years, his mother’s theatrical career made her largely unavailable to him.
+Thus, his care was left to disengaged governesses who mistreated him.
+As a preadolescent, Brice spent months convalescing in a sanitarium recovering from rickets and pectus excavatum (soft, concave sternum bones).
+What young Brice did have, in abundance, was plenty of uninterrupted time to ‘live in his head’, to observe his environment, to imagine, and to invent images.
 He became a habitual ‘drawer’.

 Brice and Botkin